Full Form of FIFO

-- One of the biggest disadvantages of FIFO is that it tends to inflate the profits in a scenario of rising stock prices or a high inflation economy.
-As the prices are rising consistently, FIFO would calculate cost based on the earlier purchased product and that would not provide a fair picture in the financial statement.
+- One of the biggest drawbacks of FIFO is that it tends to inflate the profits in a scenario of rising stock prices or a high inflation economy.
+As the prices are rising consistently, FIFO would calculate cost based on the earlier purchased product, and that would not provide a fair picture in the financial statement.

-- The idea seems easy to apply but sometimes due to the increased number of products used for preparing a product requires a lot of calculation and to arrive at the price of the earliest stock and to derive the first product, it becomes very clumsy and sometimes leads to clerical errors.
+- The idea seems simple to apply, but sometimes due to the increased number of products used for preparing a product requires a lot of calculation and to arrive at the price of the earliest stock and to derive the first product, it becomes very clumsy and sometimes leads to clerical errors.

 - It only works well if the prices of the goods remain in one zone or do not increase or decrease on multiple bases.
-It is also very difficult to get into an economy which provides exactly the similar prices for the products.
+It is also challenging to get into an economy which provides precisely the similar prices for the products.

-This has been a guide to the Full Form of FIFO and its definition.
-Here we discuss how to calculate FIFO, its working, along with an example, advantages, and disadvantages.
+This article has been a guide to the Full Form of FIFO and its definition.
+Here we discuss how to calculate FIFO, its working, along with an example, advantages and disadvantages.
 You may refer to the following articles to learn more about finance –